 PayPal co-founder and investor Peter Thiel recently published Zero To One (a book I really enjoyed and regularly recommend to others) in which he debunked Eric Ries’s equally popular Lean Startup.
 Both make interesting cases.
 I’d argue both are right.
 The truth is, despite what publishers and bloggers want you to believe, there is no secret to business success.
 There is no one book, one talk, one slideshow, or one strategic model that guarantees success.
 The sad thing is many of the aspirational young entrepreneurs and startups I meet with are looking for that one secret – that magical shortcut.

 The only thing I know for sure is that most businesses are primarily about people.
 The people you work with and the customers you sell to.
 It’s a scientific fact that no two people are alike.
 It follows that if business is about people, and no two people are alike, that it’s highly unlikely that any two businesses will experience identical paths to success (or failure, as it were).

 So what is the real secret to business success?
 I think it’s realising that there is no secret.
 It’s realising that you have to find your own path and own way.
 That the likelihood of you duplicating someone else’s success by replicating their leadership or innovation style is highly unlikely.

 How do you find your own way?
 I have three thoughts:

 1. A variety of input

-While I am instantly skeptical of anything that claims to be the single answer or solution to business success, I do think a variety of inputs, reflections and insights into business is always useful.
-I try to surround myself with books, podcasts, and most importantly people, that know a lot about industries and business models I know nothing about.
+While I am instantly skeptical of anything that claims to be the single answer or solution to business success, I do think a range of inputs, reflections, and insights into a business are always useful.
+I try to surround myself with books, podcasts, and, most importantly people, that know a lot about industries and business models that I know nothing about.
 Their perspective is invaluable.

 2. Knowing why you’re in it